 - The winning applicant(s) will be determined by a judging committee selected by Junior Achievement.

 - Applicants may be asked to participate in an in-person interview with Junior Achievement staff and/or judging committee members.

 - An unspecified number of applicants will be chosen to receive a $2,500 scholarship each.

 - The scholarship must be applied to higher education expenses.

-- The winner(s) must be available to attend the 2021 Junior Achievement Greater Richmond Business Hall of Fame on Thursday, May 20, 2021.
+- The winner(s) must be available to attend the 2022 Junior Achievement Greater Richmond Business Hall of Fame on a to-be-determined Thursday in May 2022.
 At this event, the winner(s) will present an award to laureate honorees and speak to the audience of 300+ attendees.
 This may be a virtual event.
 Winners' application videos will be published on the JA website and may be used in marketing on social media, print and radio/tv.

 - Winner(s) will be announced on www.JAtoday.org in spring 2021.